lamnhan066/language_helper/README.md

 };
 ```

-With the `LanguageCondition`, you can completely control which text is returned according to the condition of the parameters.
+With the `LanguageConditions`, you can completely control which text is returned according to the condition of the parameters.

 **Initialize the data:**